sourabbapusridhar/DevOps-Setup/instructions/calculator_conda_environment.md

-# Travis CI to run and test a simple "Calculator" program in an Anaconda virtual environment
+# Travis CI to run and test a simple "Calculator" program in an Anaconda virtual environment and report code coverage in Codecov

 ## Sign in to GitHub
 * If you **do not** have an account, visit [GitHub](https://github.com/) and create a free account.